yerzhankaratay/Yandex.Practicum/README.md

 ## Projects

-As of now, I've only published and described some of the projects that I translated in English, so I'll be adding them.
+As of now, I've only published and described some of the projects that I translated in English, so I'll be adding what's left.

 ### Available Projects